Joint secretary to the Government of India: History

 The post of joint secretary in the Government of India was created in the 1920s.
 The salary of a member in this rank and post was fixed at Rs.
 36,000 per annum in the 1930s.
 The salaries of Joint Secretary in Government of India during the British Raj was same to the Chief Secretary of United Provinces of Agra and Oudh, Punjab and Burma.
 As per Warrant of Precedence of 1905, joint secretaries in the Government of India were listed together with secretaries to the Government of India and ranked above of chief secretaries of provincial governments.

-Before the creation of post/rank of Additional secretary to the Government of India, Joint Secretary was the second highest post/rank in Indian Civil Service (British India).
+During the majority of the British period, particularly between 1920 and 1940, the position of Joint Secretary to the Government of India functioned as the second-highest rank within central departments, subordinate only to Secretary to the Government of India.
+By the mid-1940s, the designation of Additional Secretary was introduced in select departments, but was not yet universal.

-In 1937, the Central Secretariat contained only seven joint secretaries, who were all members of the Imperial Civil Service.
+In 1937, the Central Secretariat contained only seven joint secretaries, who were members of the Imperial Civil Service and other services.
 However, by 1946, the number had increased to twenty-five.

+Before Partition of India, in 1946, Iskander Mirza was elevated as Joint Secretary at the Ministry of Defence in New Delhi, who later went onto become 1st President of Pakistan.
+In 1920, George Gall Sim served as Joint Secretary in the Finance Department to assist with major financial administrative reforms.
+In 1936, Tennant Sloan served as Joint Secretary in Home Department.
+In 1919, Henry Smith served as Joint Secretary in the Legislative Department.
+Hawthorne Lewis was appointed as Joint Secretary in the Reforms Office.

 According to A. D. Gorwala, ICS, "The joint secretaries ought to in reality be what the name implies, namely secretaries for the subject entrusted to them and joined to a more senior secretary for the convenience of administrative work."
 Sir Richard Tottenham, ICS had once expressed "In my opinion there is, or should be, no distinction of function, but only of pay between a joint and an additional Secretary.
 Additional and joint secretaries should not be either cheap secretaries or expensive deputy secretaries."

+Prime Minister's Office

 During the tenure of Jawaharlal Nehru as the prime minister, the then Prime Minister's Secretariat was headed by a joint secretary.
 Currently, in Prime Minister's Office (India), the private secretary(ies) to Prime Minister of India is always in the rank and post of Joint Secretary to Government of India.

+Tenure and Appointment

+Tenure

+A member of All India Services is appointed to this rank and post only on tenure.
+This tenure is a deputation to the Central Government and is fixed for 5 years, after which they are sent back to their own parent cadre.

+A member of Central Civil Services is appointed to this rank and post as per vacancy in their own service cadre and are empanelled.